Background pattern

 Belgium

-The detailed and updated information on this medicine is available on the website of the Spanish Agency for Medicines and Medical Devices (AEMPS)http://www.aemps.gob.es/
+Detailed and updated information on this medicine is available on the website of the Spanish Agency for Medicines and Health Products (AEMPS) http://www.aemps.gob.es/

 -------------------------------------------------------------------------------------------------------------------

-This information is intended solely for healthcare professionals
+This information is intended only for healthcare professionals

-Handling and preparation
+Handling and Preparation

-Do not remove the bag from its protective overbag until it is ready for use.
+Do not remove the bag from its overbag until it is ready for use.
 The inner bag maintains the sterility of the product.
 Administer immediately after connecting the infusion equipment.

-Dispose of after single use.
+Discard after a single use.

-Dispose of partially used bags.
+Discard partially used bags.

 Do not reconnect partially used bags.

-1. To open
+1. To Open

 1. Remove the Viaflo bag from the protective overbag immediately before use.